aws-solutions/aws-centralized-logging/README.md

 ### Deploy

 Run the following command from the root of the project.
-Deploys all the primary solution components needed for centralized logging. **Deploy in Primary Account**
+Deploys all the primary solution components needed for Centralized Logging on AWS. **Deploy in Primary Account**

 ```
 cd source/resources